wuz/nix-darwin-browsers/README.md

-# `floorp-nix-darwin`
+# `nix-darwin-browsers`

-`floorp-nix-darwin` is simple home-manager module/overlay for Floorp browser with policy support.
+`nix-darwin-browsers` is simple home-manager module/overlay for various third-party browsers on nix-darwin.

 ## How to use it